Deletion in Binary Search Tree (BST)

 From the above analysis, we can conclude that deletion in the BST will take O(h) time in the worst case.
 However, we need to observe one thing: the height (h) of the tree depends on its structure.
 So there could be two extreme situations:

-• Best case: When the tree is balanced, the height of the tree will be O(logn).
-So the best time complexity is O(log n).
+• Best case: When the tree is balanced, the height will be O(logn).
+So best time complexity is O(log n).

-• Worst case: When we are given a left-skewed or a right-skewed tree (a tree with either no right subtree or no left subtree), the height of the tree will be O(n).
-So the overall time complexity in the worst case is O(n).
+• Worst case: When we are given a left-skewed or a right-skewed tree, the height of the tree will be O(n).
+So time complexity in the worst case is O(n).

 The space complexity depends on the implementation.